 BRAT As A Restoration Planning Tool

 BRAT and its sister R-CAT, can be used to plan and prioritize restoration projects as explained in the video below:

 Future BRAT Tools

 BRAT currently consists of an ArcGIS Toolbox.
-However, we think BRAT could be more useful to managers, practitioners and researchers if we could deploy it three different platforms:
+However, we think BRAT could be more useful to managers, restoration practitioners and researchers if we could deploy it in three different platforms:

 - An WebGIS application that would allow users to:

 - Explore and visualize BRAT runs for the Western US in a Google Maps interface

 - Run and produce simple BRAT scenarios